 4. Cut and serve

-To stop the Jello Jigglers from sticking, place in the sink with around 1-inch of warm water for 10-15 seconds, then remove for cutting.
+To remove the Jello Jigglers cleanly and stop them from sticking to your pan, place in the sink with around 1-inch of warm water for 10-15 seconds, then remove for cutting.

 Use cookie cutters to cut Jello Jigglers into fun shapes or simply use a knife to slice into squares.
 Serve cold.